Astraeus-Q/Clicker-for-ZJUI/README.md

 ## Version 2.0
 Clicker software is equipped with JSON database.

-In JSON_Base, account.json, user folders, course.json, course folders and student.json is created in backstage.
+In JSON_Base, account.json, user folders, course.json, course folders and student.json is created in back stage.
 And other .json files are created and maintained by software.